solana-labs/solana/docs/src/staking/README.md

 Inflation and network rewards are *NOT* presently implemented on Solana's Mainnet Beta network, but may be enabled in the future.

-Solana is a Delegated Proof-of-Stake system (DPoS), which means that anyone who holds SOL tokens can choose to delegate some of their SOL to one or more validators, who process transactions and run the network.
+Solana is a Proof-of-Stake (PoS) network with delegations, which means that anyone who holds SOL tokens can choose to delegate some of their SOL to one or more validators, who process transactions and run the network.

-Delegating stake is a shared-risk shared-reward financial model that can provide steady returns to tokens held for a long period, similar to a traditional fixed-income investment.
+Delegating stake is a shared-risk shared-reward financial model that can provide steady returns to tokens held for a long period.
 This is achieved by aligning the financial incentives of the token-holders (delegators) and the validators to whom they delegate.

 The more stake a validator has delegated to them, the more often this validator is chosen to write new transactions to the ledger.
 The more transactions